ismoli/DynamicRecyclerView/README.md

   recyclerView.addOnItemTouchListener(swipeToDismissTouchListener);
 ```

-###RecyclerViewAdapter
+###Select/activate items
-- Small RecyclerView.Adapter extension that can keep a state of selected/activated items
+- Small RecyclerViewAdapter extension that can keep a state of selected/activated items

 #####Usage
 Use as normal RecyclerView.Adapter